 Prenatal vitamins can also help Cysters fight and ward-off common symptoms of PCOS during pregnancy.
-Think reducing inflammation, hair loss, vitamin D deficiencies, hormonal imbalances, insulin sensitivity, and more.
+Think about reducing inflammation, hair loss, vitamin D deficiencies, hormonal imbalances, insulin sensitivity, and more.

 Women with PCOS that wish to take a prenatal vitamin should look for some key ingredients, in order to get the max benefits.
 At the very least, the prenatal vitamin you choose should have:

 Women with PCOS should also consider a prenatal vitamin or supplement for PCOS that includes myo inositol and d chiro inositol.
 These chemicals can improve insulin resistance by improving hormone levels.
-And in turn, this can help prevent pregnancy complications such as gestation diabetes.
+And in turn, this can help prevent pregnancy complications such as gestational diabetes.

-Fertility Supplements discussed in the episode:
+Here are some of the Fertility Supplements discussed in the episode:

 Pre-natal for women trying to conceive – 15% off PRC code 292660

-All ThereNatal products are tested and certified under strict systematic review and meta analysis.
-They are free from dyes, and certified gluten-free, dairy-free and vegetarian.
+All ThereNatal products are tested and certified under strict systematic review and meta-analysis.
+They are free from dyes, and certified gluten-free, dairy-free, and vegetarian.
 ThereNatal Core is meant for women trying to conceive.
 According to ThereNatal, Core is a “preconception supplement that provides the optimized dose of nutrients for preconception and early pregnancy with higher vitamin D, lower iron, and methylated folate.”

 Pre-natal for women over 35 trying to conceive – 15% off PRC code 292660